craftyjs/craftyjs.github.com/tutorial/bananabomber/create-a-game.md

 </html>
 {% endhighlight %}

-So far, the HTML file is simple:  it loads two javascript libraries, sets the style to clip items that overflow a div (the overflow:hidden), and has an empty body.
+The HTML file is simple:  it loads two javascript libraries, sets the style to clip items that overflow a div (the overflow:hidden), and has an empty body.

-Now start writing *game.js* using a basic game skeleton:
+Now start writing *game.js* using a basic skeleton:

 {% highlight javascript %}
 window.onload = function () {